Ganjiguur/sepolia-node/readme.md

-# Jiguur - Running Ethereum nodes on Sepolia testnet
+# Running Ethereum nodes on Sepolia testnet

 In this documentation, I will document the progress and useful commands for the homework assignment of running an eth node with the sepolia testnet.